 If using emojis and posting videos of your staff doing the latest dance trend seems off-brand for your practice, don’t force yourself to change just to use Instagram.
 Opt for platforms and posts that more accurately represent who you are.

 Need Help with Social Media Marketing for Dentists?

 At Whiteboard Marketing, our social media team creates content unique to each practice and utilizes strategic post scheduling and boosting to maximize your patient engagement.
-Contact us today at firstname.lastname@example.org to get started.
+Schedule a consultation call with us to get started.